-Lynn Hlaing's - project is, "Modulating LRRK2 Kinase Domain Through an FDA Approved Compound."
-Parkinson's disease (PD), a neurodegenerative disorder, affects over 4.5 million people worldwide.
+Lynn Hlaing's - project is “Modulating LRRK2 Kinase Domain Through an FDA-Approved Compound.”
+Parkinson’s disease (PD), a neurodegenerative disorder, affects more than 4.5 million people worldwide.
 Many inherited cases of PD are associated with mutation of an enzyme, LRRK2, which transfers phosphate groups from adenosine triphosphate (ATP) to proteins.
-In this study, the interaction between one form of Vitamin B12 and LRRK2 was studied to examine B12's ability to inhibit LRRK2 enzyme activity.
-B12 showed inhibition of the isolated enzyme as well as inhibition when cells containing the enzyme were treated.
-In addition, the interaction between B12 and a protein fragment of LRRK2 was studied using NMR Spectroscopy, a technique related to MRI.
-The analysis suggested that B12 may prevent ATP from binding to the enzyme and could potentially become a treatment for LRRK2-associated PD.
+In this study, the interaction between a FDA-approved compound and LRRK2 was studied to examine the compound's ability to inhibit LRRK2 enzyme activity.
+Experiments revealed inhibition of the isolated enzyme as well as inhibition when cells containing the enzyme were treated with the compound.
+In addition, the interaction between this compound and a protein fragment of LRRK2 was studied using NMR Spectroscopy, a technique related to MRI.
+The analysis suggested that this FDA-approved compound may prevent ATP from binding to the enzyme and could potentially become a treatment for LRRK2-associated PD.

 Matthew Ko's - project is "Extraction of the Specific Shear Viscosity of the Quark-Gluon Plasma from Measurements of Flow Harmonics in Au + Au Collisions at 200 GeV."
 One of the biggest goals in particle physics today is understanding more about how basic constituents of matter interact with each other at high temperatures and densities, conditions similar to that of our early universe.
 In this study, calculations were done on hot, dense nuclear matter created at the Relativistic Heavy Ion Collider (RHIC), which accelerates and collides gold nuclei at near light speeds.
 As this hot, dense, nuclear matter of quarks and gluons (elementary particles of matter) cools down to protons and neutrons, various properties can be identified and quantified.
 One of these properties is shear viscosity, a property that is directly linked to the nature of the interactions within the nuclear matter.